Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

-F6107A (F6600P) ZTE Router Root Access and ISP Workaround
+F6107A (F6600P) ZTE Router Root Access and ISP Workaround.
+Also tested on the F612.

 Why This Project?